jpype-project/jpype/doc/userguide.rst

   access method to get them.
 Use the method __getclass__ in the JPackage to load them.
 - Non-static inner classes cannot be instantiated from Python code.
-  Instances received from Java code thay can be used without problem.
+  Instances received from Java code that can be used without problem.

 Arrays
 ------